RealSports Soccer: Reception

-A review of RealSports Soccer in the March 1983 issue of the UK magazine TV Gamer criticised the high price of the game (nearly £30, or roughly £100 at 2020 prices), and summed up their impression of the game by saying "it's just football".
-The German magazine Telematch, in an April 1983 review criticised the lack of goalkeepers, the small play-area, and the general lack of realism in the game, ultimately giving the game a score of 4/6.
-A May 1983 review in the French gaming magazine Tilt also criticised the lack-lustre gameplay, though it praised the improved graphics over Atari's previous game, Pelé's Soccer.
+A review of RealSports Soccer in the March 1983 issue of the UK magazine TV Gamer criticized the high price of the game (nearly £30, or roughly £100 at 2020 prices), and summed up their impression of the game by saying "it's just football".
+The German magazine Telematch, in an April 1983 review criticized the lack of goalkeepers, the small play-area, and the general lack of realism in the game, ultimately giving the game a score of 4/6.
+A May 1983 review in the French gaming magazine Tilt also criticized the lack-lustre gameplay, though it praised the improved graphics over Atari's previous game, Pelé's Soccer.
 Tilt gave the game 4/5 for graphics but only 2/5 for its ability to hold interest.
-The 1984 Book of Atari Software criticised the lack of realism in RealSports Soccer for the 2600 platform, saying that it "lack[ed] the complexity and players to hold anyone's interest", and gave the game an overall score of "D".
+The 1984 Book of Atari Software criticized the lack of realism in RealSports Soccer for the 2600 platform, saying that it "lack[ed] the complexity and players to hold anyone's interest", and gave the game an overall score of "D".
 A review in the 1984 Software Encyclopedia was broadly positive about the game, particularly in head-to-head mode, giving it 7/10 overall.

-An article in the November/December 1992 edition of Digital Press listed the game as one of the worst ever made for the Atari 2600, criticising especially the poor graphics, sound, gameplay, and controls.
-A review of the Atari 5200 version of the game in the November/December 1997 edition of Digital Press was mildly more positive, praising the improved graphics over the Atari 2600 version, and the impressive (for its day) analog controls, though also criticising the ease of scoring against the computer in the one-player version of the game, and gave it 5/10 overall.
+An article in the November/December 1992 edition of Digital Press listed the game as one of the worst ever made for the Atari 2600, criticizing especially the poor graphics, sound, gameplay, and controls.
+A review of the Atari 5200 version of the game in the November/December 1997 edition of Digital Press was mildly more positive, praising the improved graphics over the Atari 2600 version, and the impressive (for its day) analog controls, though also criticizing the ease of scoring against the computer in the one-player version of the game, and gave it 5/10 overall.